atomisthq/docs/docs/user-guide/rug/tests.md

 The `#!gherkin Then` steps consist of one or more assertions about the final state of the project.
-It is good practice for each step to be fine-grained, i.e., contain only a single assertion, so that reports are maximally informative about what succeeded and failed.
+It is good practice for each step to be fine-grained, containing only a single assertion, so that reports are maximally informative about what succeeded and failed.
 The code of each failed assertion will be available in the test report provided by the Rug CLI.